danielabar/meblog/src/markdown/what-i-want-for-my-birthday.md

 ### Metabolic Theory of Cancer

 Then the observation at the center of his work: nearly every cancer cell has defective mitochondria.
-They can't run normal cellular respiration, the process of using oxygen and glucose to make energy efficiently.
-Instead they fall back on fermentation, an inefficient way of generating energy, which is why cancer cells pull in many times more glucose than a healthy cell needs, even when oxygen is plentiful.
+Healthy cells run on cellular respiration, using oxygen to burn fuel efficiently, the way a well-tuned car engine burns gasoline.
+Cancer cells can't do that.
+Instead they fall back on fermentation, an older and much cruder way of generating energy, closer to a campfire than an engine: it works, but it wastes most of the fuel it burns to get a much smaller amount of usable energy out.
+That inefficiency is why cancer cells pull in many times more glucose than a healthy cell needs, even when oxygen is plentiful.

 Fermentation is an older energy pathway, left over from before there was oxygen in the atmosphere, when all life was single-celled.
 Every cell today, however complex, still carries that ancestral code.
 The behavior that comes with it is the behavior of a single-celled organism: consume, divide, repeat, without restraint.

 Under this model, carcinogens (smoking, asbestos, obesity, radiation, etc.) don't cause cancer by damaging DNA directly.
+The chain runs the other way, step by step:

+1. A carcinogen damages a cell's mitochondria.
+2. Damaged mitochondria can't generate enough energy through respiration, so the cell sends a stress signal to the nucleus.
+3. That signal [switches on a set of genes](https://academic.oup.com/carcin/article/35/3/515/2463440) that turn on fermentation and drive unrestrained growth, the single-celled behavior described above.
-Rather, they damage mitochondrial respiration first.
-A cell with damaged mitochondria can't generate enough energy through respiration, so it sends a stress signal to the nucleus to switch on fermentation as a backup means of energy production.
-Those damaged mitochondria also leak reactive oxygen species (ROS), a normal byproduct of energy metabolism that respiration ordinarily keeps in check but that damaged mitochondria produce in excess.
-It's this elevated ROS that randomly damages DNA, including the genes that would otherwise suppress a tumor.
+4. Those same damaged mitochondria also leak extra reactive oxygen species (ROS), the "exhaust" that respiration normally keeps in check but that damaged mitochondria produce in excess.
+5. Over time, the elevated ROS randomly damages nearby DNA.

 This chain of events suggests that the DNA mutations observed in cancer cells are *downstream effects* of mitochondrial injury, *not the root cause*.
+Mitochondrial damage comes first and drives fermentation and growth directly through gene activation; the random DNA mutations are fallout from that, arriving later as a side effect of the exhaust the damaged mitochondria produce.
 This makes cancer a disease of energy metabolism, not a disease of genes.

 <aside class="markdown-aside">
 German biochemist Otto Warburg first documented <a class="markdown-link" href="https://www.nature.com/articles/nrc3038">cancer cells' abnormal fermentation</a> over a century ago.
 Some of his measurement tools were later found to be flawed, but his core call, mitochondrial dysfunction as cancer's origin, was <a class="markdown-link" href="https://pmc.ncbi.nlm.nih.gov/articles/PMC12170717/">directionally correct</a>.
 </aside>

 Why does the root cause matter?
 Because it determines where research money goes.
-A misdiagnosis sends decades of work chasing the wrong target.
-Genetic research has produced drugs aimed at specific mutations, and for glioblastoma in particular, the results have been thin.
-If the mutations are downstream of a metabolic problem rather than the cause of it, that would explain why targeting them hasn't moved survival numbers much, and it points treatment somewhere else entirely.
+If the mutations are downstream of a metabolic problem rather than the cause, that would explain why targeting them hasn't moved survival numbers much, and it points treatment somewhere else entirely.

 ### Ketogenic Metabolic Therapy

 If the root problem is metabolic, then it follows that depriving the cancer of the fuel it depends on most could be an effective method of slowing it down.
 Cancer cells prefer glucose.
 Healthy cells, unlike cancer cells, can run efficiently on ketones, the fuel the body produces from fat when carbohydrate intake is low.
 Get the body into ketosis, burning fat for fuel instead of glucose, and you shift the fuel supply in a direction cancer cells can't use, but healthy cells can.
 For brain cancer, this is crucial because ketones can cross the blood-brain barrier, so the brain stays fuelled while the tumor is deprived.

-Getting into ketosis for cancer management requires a following a calorie-restricted ketogenic diet.
+Getting into ketosis for cancer management requires following a calorie-restricted ketogenic diet.
 This is very high fat (roughly 70-80% of calories), moderate protein, and carbohydrate held under 20 grams a day for most patients.
 There's also a biomarker for how deep the ketosis needs to be: the [Glucose Ketone Index](https://www.frontiersin.org/journals/science/articles/10.3389/fsci.2026.1763395/full) (GKI), a ratio of blood glucose to ketones.
-Research suggests holding it between 1 and 2 puts the most metabolic pressure on the tumor and correlates with improved survival.
+Research suggests holding it between 1 and 2 keeps the tumor fuel-starved while ketones stay high enough to fuel the rest of the body, and this range correlates with improved survival.

-There's a further complication though.
-Cancer cells have a backup fuel: glutamine, the most abundant amino acid in the body.
+Diet alone isn't enough, because cancer has a backup fuel: glutamine, the most abundant amino acid in the body.
 You can't diet your way out of glutamine availability, since eliminating it would mean eliminating nearly all protein, which the body needs, and even then the body manufactures its own supply.
 So depriving cancer of both fuels takes more than diet alone; it's the basis for a combined strategy Seyfried calls [press-pulse](https://link.springer.com/article/10.1186/s12986-017-0178-2#Sec3), a sustained "press" on glucose through diet paired with periodic "pulses" that target glutamine directly, used intermittently.

 Taken together, this diet + pulse + GKI monitoring protocol is referred to as *Ketogenic Metabolic Therapy* (KMT).